jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 ## Prerequisite

-In order for the tools to work, some specific environment configurations must be done.

-- Environment: `Linux` (or `WSL`)
-- System Libraries:
-    - cmake
-    - libbz2-dev
-    - zlib1g-dev
-    - python
-    - build-essential
-- Nodejs: `10.X.X` (Other versions might not work)
+- Node.js: (Latest or LTS should be fine)

-After installed the libraries and application above, in this directory, run `npm install`.
+After installing the libraries and applications above, run `npm install` in this directory.

 ## Pre-usage Configuration (\*Required)

-All the settings are stored in the `.env` file in the root of the project directory.
+All settings are stored in the `.env` file at the root of the project directory.

-Before using any tools, rename `.env.example` into `.env` (remove the `.example` at the end) and modify the configuration to fit your need.
+Before using any tools, rename `.env.example` to `.env` (removing the `.example` extension) and adjust the configuration as needed.

-This tool uses `dotenv` to load the configs into Environment Variables (`process.env`).
-The settings are `key=value` pairs with strings having double quote.

-Example: `HEROES_OF_THE_STORM_INSTALL_LOCATION="/mnt/c/Program Files/Heroes of the Storm"`.

 The current values required are: